garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Kanban.md

 >	#Example
 >	![[Pasted image 20231103235440.png]]
->	- when 1 is done with t
+>	- when 1 is done with `testing` TGB it then moves to the done area